theyosh/TerrariumPI/README.md

 8. [About](#about)

 ## Features
-- Controlling electronic devices like lights, sprayers, heating and cooling equipment
+- Controlling electronic devices like lights, sprayers, heating, cooling and water pump equipment
 - Support for dimming electronic devices
   - Manual dimming through web interface
-  - Predefined on and off durations
+  - Predefined on and off dimming durations
   - Predefined on and off dimming percentages
 - Support for timmers in powerswitches and environment #72
+  - Predefined start and stop times based on timer or weather
+  - Predefined on and off durations in minutes
 - Support for Energenie USB and LAN powerswitches [EG-PM(s)2](http://energenie.com/item.aspx?id=7556)
 - Support for multiple temperature and humidity sensors
 - Support for ultrasonic sound range sensors